Worried about kids and materialism and the constant desire for more? Learn how to raise non materialistic children and instill important values.

-But we can also help our kids shift the focus away from material goods and cast the sources of their joys wider.
+But we can also help our kids shift the focus away from material goods and cast the sources of joy much wider.

 Limit how much stuff you give, even if you have the means to provide them.
-And when you do, focus on giving experience gifts over material ones—these will have a more lasting impression and teaches your child to value special moments.
+Focus on giving experience gifts over material ones.
+These will have a more lasting impression and teaches your child to value special moments.

-If your child wants something, have her earn or at least wait for it instead of giving it at her whim.
+If she wants something, have her earn or at least wait for it instead of giving it at her whim.
 Avoid exposing her to advertising, especially if she’s younger than eight-years-old (and talk about what ads are trying to do if she happens to see a few).

 Finally, teach gratitude and the value of giving to others.
 This reminds her of how blessed she truly is with the life she has.

 Raising non materialistic children is important for every parent, regardless of income.
-It’s our way to raise future adults who will value joy not from material items, but from experiences, from others, and from their own intrinsic selves.
+It’s our way to raise future adults who will value joy from experiences, from others, and from their own intrinsic selves.